Virtual EMDR

 • Integrating evolving beliefs

-Rather than rejecting your past, EMDR helps you integrate it while reclaiming autonomy and authenticity.
+Rather than rejecting your past, EMDR helps you integrate it while reclaiming personal autonomy and authenticity.

 EMDR & Awakening